olioapps/typescript-starter-lab/README.md

 yarn nodemon -w dist dist/ts_playground.js
 ```
 * Running these two commands in terminals will let tsc watch for changes to any file, and then nodemon will restart and run any compiled code from ts_playground.js

+## Lab Overview:
+Use Chat GPT and/or other AI tools to implement a basic 'User' CRUD API.

+How and when to leverage AI during different development stages is TBD at the time this project is assigned

+---

+## Technical/Functional Requirements

+The API should include the following architectural features:
+### Express server
+The server will provide required routes and handlers for CRUD requests

+### UserApi Class object
+A UserApi class object will instantiated to handle CRUD operations.

+Required methods:
+- addUser
+- deleteUserById
+- updateUserById
+- getUserById

+The 'User' object should contain types for fist name, last name, age, and favorite color (optional)

+### Persistent Data
+Use File System to create, update, and delete persisted User resources.

+### Data Access Layer
+The 'UserApi' must interact with a data access layer (DAL).

+### Route 'Provider' architecture
+Express route handlers should delegate their responsibilities to a library of 'provider' or 'handler' functions.

+These functions directly invoke the UserApi to perform requested actions

+### Tests (Jest)
+The testing framework should include tests for all architectural layer, excluding the router